 The intuition behind the back-door criterion is as follows.
 The back-door paths in the diagram carry spurious associations from X to Y, while the paths directed along the arrows from X to Y carry causative associations.
 Blocking the former paths (by conditioning on S) ensures that the measured association between X and Y is purely causal, namely, it correctly represents the target quantity: the causal effect of X on Y. Conditions for relaxing restriction 1 are given in (Pearl, 2009b, p.
-338; Shpitser et al., 2010).
+338; Shpitser, VanderWeele, and Robins, 2010; Pearl and Paz, 20135).

-The implication of finding a sufficient set, S, is that stratifying on S is guaranteed to remove all confounding bias relative to the causal effect of X on Y. In other words, it renders the causal effect of X on Y identifiable, via the adjustment formula4
+The implication of finding a sufficient set, S, is that stratifying on S is guaranteed to remove all confounding bias relative to the causal effect of X on Y. In other words, it renders the causal effect of X on Y identifiable, via the adjustment formula6

-$$P(Y = y|do(X = x)) = \sum{s} P(Y = y|X = x, S = s)P(S = s)$$ (8)
+$$P(Y = y | do(X = x)) = \sum{s} P(Y = y | X = x, S = s) P(S = s)$$ (8)

 Since all factors on the right-hand side of the equation are estimable (e.g., by regression) from pre-interventional data, the causal effect can likewise be estimated from such data without bias.
-Moreover, the back-door criterion implies the independence $X \perp \!\!\! \perp Y_x | S$, also known as "conditional ignorability" (Rosenbaum and Rubin, 1983) and, provides therefore the scientific basis for most inferences in the potential outcome framework.
+Moreover, the back-door criterion implies the independence $X \perp \!\!\! \perp \!\!\! \perp \!\!\! \perp \!\!\! \perp \!\!\! \mid \!\!
+S$, also known as "conditional ignorability" (Rosenbaum and Rubin, 1983) and, provides therefore the scientific basis for most inferences in the potential outcome framework.

 The back-door criterion allows us to write Eq.
 (8) by inspection, after selecting a sufficient set, S, from the diagram.
 The selection criterion can be applied systematically to diagrams of any size and shape, thus freeing analysts from judging whether "X is conditionally ignorable given S," a formidable mental task required in the potential-response framework.
-The criterion also enables the analyst to search for an optimal set of covariates-namely, a set, S, that minimizes measurement cost or sampling variability (Tian et al., 1998).
+The criterion also enables the analyst to search for an optimal set of covariates-namely, a set, S, that minimizes measurement cost or sampling variability (Tian, Paz, and Pearl, 1998).